aidan2312/prt-api/README.md

 # PRT-API

  Second iteration of this project - migrated from Flask to FastAPI since I am no longer relying on Jinja templates and not including a client.
 This API processes responses from a BusTime API and returns the data in easy-to-read (and locate), concise GeoJSON, allowing it to be easily integrated into any web map that supports GeoJSON.

+ You need an API Key to access the transit feeds.
+Reach out to your transit provider for that.